BrianHicks/nix-script/SPEC.md

 *status: defined*

-You can get into a bash shell with all your script's build-time dependencies by calling `nix-script shell path-to-your-script`.
+You can get into a bash shell with all your script's build-time dependencies by calling `nix-script --shell path-to-your-script`.

 Shell mode implements many of the same command-line flags that `nix-shell` does.
 For example: